Transfer operators and topological field theory: Discussion

 As is seen from Eq.(\ref{zeta}), the logarithms of the positions of the poles of the GTO's determinants correspond to the eigenvalues of $\hat H$.
-Therefore, the theorem seemingly assures that the attenuation rates of the eigenvalues in Eq.(\ref{Eigenvalues}) are bounded from below. \footnote{From various theorems of the classical DS's theory is follows that this is true even in the deterministic limit, where the Laplacian vanishes and the ChT Fokker-Planck operator looses its ellipticity.} In other words, for the ground state $\Gamma_g = \min_n \Gamma_n > -\infty$.
+Therefore, the theorem seemingly assures that the attenuation rates of the eigenvalues in Eq.(\ref{Eigenvalues}) are bounded from below. \footnote{From various theorems of the classical DSs theory is follows that this is true even in the deterministic limit, where the Laplacian vanishes and the Fokker-Planck operator looses its ellipticity.}\footnote{That the real part of eigenvalues are bounded from below must be always true for models with the noise-metric which is positive definite everywhere because the Fokker-Planck operators for such models is elliptic.} In other words, for the ground state $\Gamma_g = \min_n \Gamma_n > -\infty$.
 In many cases spectral theorems also suggest that at $|z| = e^{-P}$ there is a single real pole at $z = e^{-P}$.
-This statement has been supported by numerical analysis of some DS's (see, \emph{e.g.}, Ref.\cite{RPResonances}).
-In terms of the spectrum of the ChT Fokker-Planck operator this means that the ground states eigenvalue is real, $\mathcal{E}_g=\Gamma_n$.
+This statement has been supported by numerical analysis of some DSs (see, \emph{e.g.}, Ref.\cite{RPResonances}).
+In terms of the spectrum of the Fokker-Planck operator this means that the ground states eigenvalue is real, $\mathcal{E}_g=\Gamma_n$.
 The same picture seems to appear from the physical arguments in the forthcoming discussion.